Chapter 1. SSO with Kerberos Deeper Dive

-When using JBoss Negotiation to secure certain applications, such as REST web services, one or more sessions may be created and left open for the timeout period, default is 30 minutes, when a client makes a request.
-This differs from the expected behavior of securing an application via basic authentication, which would leave no open sessions.
+When using JBoss Negotiation to secure certain applications, such as REST web services, one or more sessions may be created and left open for the timeout period, which defaults to 30 minutes, when a client makes a request.
+This differs from the expected behavior of securing an application using basic authentication, which would leave no open sessions.
 JBoss Negotiation is implemented to use sessions to maintain the state of the negotiation/connection so the creation of these sessions is expected behavior.

 1.4.
 Kerberos Integration

 Kerberos is integrated with many operating systems including Linux distributions such as Red Hat Enterprise Linux.
 Kerberos is also an integral part of Microsoft Active Directory and is supported by Red Hat Directory Server and Red Hat IDM.

 1.5.
 How Does Kerberos Provide SSO for JBoss EAP?

 Kerberos provides desktop-based SSO by issuing tickets from a KDC for use by the client and server.
 JBoss EAP can integrate with this existing process by using those same tickets in its own authentication and authorization process.
 Before trying to understand how JBoss EAP can reuse those tickets, it is best to first understand in greater detail how these tickets are issued as well as how authentication and authorization works with Kerberos in desktop-based SSO without JBoss EAP.